ADP: ADP A/S delivers a solid, historically good half-year result

 2022 was a year that exceeded expectations for Bornholm's commercial and supply port with growth in several of the port's business areas.
-The result cements the position of the Port of Rønne A/S as a business cluster and a central prerequisite for growth and development on Bornholm.
-The strategy of being a value creator for Bornholm and the Bornholm community continued in 2022, where the port ensures local [...].
+The result cements the position of the Port of Rønne A/S as a business cluster and a key enabler of growth and development on Bornholm.
+The strategy of being a value creator for Bornholm and the Bornholm community continued in 2022, with the port securing local [...].

-Drones to be tested as pilots at Port Esbjerg
+Drones will now be tested as pilots at the Port of Esbjerg

 During the spring, VesCo will move into the Port of Esbjerg to realize the possibility of pilotage by drone.
 VesCo is owned by DanPilot.
-Innovation and digitization are important in order to maintain both efficiency and safety for navigating busy ports, says Port Esbjerg's CEO.
-Port Esbjerg is one of the busiest ports in Denmark [...].
+Renewal and digitization are important to maintain both efficiency and safety for navigating busy ports, says Port Esbjerg's CEO.
+The Port of Esbjerg is one of the busiest ports in Denmark [...].

 Funding Day 2023

-You are hereby invited to the DH Foundation Day on May 11, 2023, at 10.00-14.30, at the Port of Fredericia.
-On the day you will be able to hear about: And last but not least, there will be an opportunity to network with colleagues and experts - plenty of time has been set aside during the day.
+You are hereby invited to the DH Foundation Day on May 11, 2023, 10:00-14:30 at the Port of Fredericia.
+At the day, you will be able to hear about: And last but not least, there will be an opportunity to network with colleagues and experts - plenty of time has been set aside during the day.
 If you are interested, please send [...]

 SME government to secure Danish critical infrastructure

-Tine Kirk, CEO of Danish Ports, wrote this article in the Danish newspaper Børsen on December 29th.
+Tine Kirk, CEO of Danish Ports, wrote this opinion piece in the Danish daily Børsen on December 29th.
 The new government must have the courage to prioritize the necessary expansion of Danish infrastructure and, unlike Germany, which has sold part of the Port of Hamburg to the Chinese, keep it in Danish hands.
-It is positive that investments in ports are included [...].
+It is positive that investments in ports are [...].